 Empowering lives: Over 14K underprivileged youth trained at 20 centres of Peerless Skill Academy

-Accredited as NSCD training partner, the academy offers 55 courses in 13 sectors
+Accredited as NSDC training partner, the academy offers 55 courses in 13 sectors

 Fostering a culture of lifelong learning among its students, the academy has successfully imparted training to about 527 batches comprising learners from underprivileged backgrounds, including youth and women from states like West Bengal, Jharkhand, Meghalaya, Delhi and Jammu & Kashmir.